Ryan Borucki: Minor leagues

-Borucki was selected by the Toronto Blue Jays in the 15th round of the 2012 Major League Baseball draft, and was assigned to the Rookie-level Gulf Coast League Blue Jays.
-Borucki pitched six innings in the GCL, posting a 1–0 record and a 3.00 ERA before undergoing Tommy John surgery, which caused him to miss the entire 2013 season.
-In 2014, he pitched for the Rookie Advanced Bluefield Blue Jays and the Short Season-A Vancouver Canadians, and earned a combined record of 3–2, a 2.37 ERA, and 52 strikeouts in 57 innings pitched.
+Borucki was selected by the Toronto Blue Jays in the 15th round of the 2012 Major League Baseball draft, and was signed away from his commitment with the University of Iowa with a bonus of $426,000.
+He was assigned to the Rookie-level Gulf Coast League Blue Jays, where he pitched six innings and posted a 1–0 record and a 3.00 ERA before undergoing Tommy John surgery to repair his UCL, which caused him to miss the entire 2013 season.
+In 2014, he pitched for the Rookie Advanced Bluefield Blue Jays and the Low-A Vancouver Canadians, and earned a combined record of 3–2, a 2.37 ERA, and 52 strikeouts in 57 innings pitched.
 Borucki made only three appearances in the 2015 season, posting an 0–1 record, 3.18 ERA, and seven strikeouts in 52/3 innings pitched.
-He was assigned to the Advanced-A Dunedin Blue Jays to open the 2016 minor league season.
-Borucki struggled with Dunedin, posting a 14.40 ERA through six starts before being reassigned to the Class A Lansing Lugnuts.
+He was assigned to the High-A Dunedin Blue Jays to open the 2016 minor league season.
+Borucki struggled with Dunedin, posting a 14.40 ERA through six starts before being reassigned to the Single-A Lansing Lugnuts.
 He fared much better with Lansing, making 20 starts and posting a 10–4 record, 2.41 ERA, and 107 strikeouts.
 The Blue Jays added Borucki to their 40-man roster after the season to protect him from the Rule 5 draft.

-Borucki was assigned to Advanced-A Dunedin to begin the 2017 minor league season.
+Borucki was assigned to High-A Dunedin to begin the 2017 minor league season.
 After posting a 6–5 record, 3.58 ERA, and 109 strikeouts in 98 innings, he was promoted to the Double-A New Hampshire Fisher Cats.
 In seven starts with the Fisher Cats, Borucki went 2–3 with a 1.94 ERA and 42 strikeouts in 461/3.
 He made a single start with the Triple-A Buffalo Bisons before the season ended, going six scoreless innings.
 Borucki was named Toronto's Minor League Pitcher of the Year on October 5, 2017.
 He began the 2018 season with Buffalo, and through June 24, had posted a 6–5 record, 3.27 ERA, and 58 strikeouts in 77 innings pitched.